 5. Some common law principles still underlie the CPIA disclosure regime.
 If the CPIA does not specifically deal with a situation where disclosure is sought by the defence, common law principles may guide a court in deciding the extent of the prosecution duty to disclose unused material.
 If the defence argue that they are entitled to unused material in such a situation, you should contact Legal Adviser's Office.

-6. Part 22 of the Criminal Procedure Rules ("CPR") 2015 relates to disclosure under the CPIA and applies in the Magistrates' Court and Crown Court.
+6. Part 15 of the Criminal Procedure Rules ("CPR") 2015 relates to disclosure under the CPIA and applies in the Magistrates' Court and Crown Court.

-7. The Court of Appeal has issued a Protocol for the control and management of unused material 2, which applies to all Crown Court cases.
+7. The Protocol applies to all Crown Court and magistrates' court cases.
 The Protocol should be applied by trial judges and should be familiar to both prosecution and defence.
 It should be read in conjunction with the CPIA and the Guidelines.

-8. The Court noted that failures in the past to follow disclosure requirements had proved costly and had obstructed justice.
-It emphasised that it is the duty of every judge to actively manage disclosure issues in every case.
+8. The Protocol notes that failures in the past to follow disclosure requirements have led to miscarriages of justice.
+It emphasises that it is the duty of the court to actively manage disclosure issues in every case.

-9. The Court also stated, however, that it is essential that the trial process does not become overburdened or diverted by erroneous or inappropriate disclosure of unused material, or by misconceived applications to the court.
-It emphasised that material will fall to be disclosed if, and only if, it satisfies the test for disclosure (subject to overriding public interest considerations).
+9. The Protocol also states, however, that it is essential that the trial process does not become overburdened or diverted by erroneous or inappropriate disclosure of unused material, or by misconceived applications to the court.
+It emphasises that material will fall to be disclosed if, and only if, it satisfies the test for disclosure (subject to overriding public interest considerations).
 Consideration of irrelevant unused material can consume unjustifiable and disproportionate amounts of time and public resources.